 It’s critical that you provide at least one CTA at the end of your live stream.
 This might just be a reminder about the next broadcast, but you could also ask for questions for a future Q&A or perhaps subscriptions to a YouTube channel.
 During your summary at the end, you might challenge your viewers to act on one of your suggestions.

 You’re giving something valuable to your viewers so don’t hesitate to ask for something in return!
 You don’t have to be pushy, but as every salesman knows, you have to ask for a deal to make a deal.

 5. Publish automatically to your website and repurpose

-You can use Flockler to automatically publish Facebook Live broadcast to your website, helping you to keep your site fresh, to increase the time spent on the site, and to reach an audience outside Facebook.
+You can use Flockler to automatically publish your recent Facebook Live broadcasts and other Facebook Page content to your website, helping you to keep your site fresh, to increase the time spent on the site, and to reach an audience outside Facebook.

 After the broadcast, edit out information that was only pertinent to the original live session and create a video to YouTube.
 Create a short clip and publish on Instagram, Twitter, and Snapchat.
 The ways of repurposing the original video content are endless.
 When creating videos to social channels, remember to add subtitles – as much as 85% of video is viewed without sound.

 Different channels need different styles, but the effort you put into one could be repurposed to use for others.
 Examples might be a ‘behind the scenes’ video for Instagram, a Vine or a bloopers post for YouTube.
 You could create a targeted clip of what happened yesterday, with when and how to follow in the future.